Advanced Craft Workshop: Finding Your Structure

 Paid subscribers to Narratively Academy get 20% off all classes, including this one.
 If you already are a paid subscriber, scroll down to the bottom of the page to get the paid subscriber promo code.
 Or click here to become a paid subscriber today.

 This class is now sold out, but we will offer a new session as soon as there are enough students on the advance wait list.
-If you join the advance waiting list for the next session, we’ll make sure you’re the first to know next time it’s offered.
+If you’re interested in taking this class, join the wait list and we’ll let you know as soon as we’re able to offer a new session.

-The traditional narrative arc is a classic way to structure a piece of writing, but sometimes it doesn’t fit for what we are trying to say.
-But there are many other forms and shapes that our writing can take, from braids to spirals to wavelets to meanders.
+The traditional narrative arc is a classic way to structure a piece of writing, but sometimes it doesn't fit for what we are trying to say.
+And, there are many other forms and shapes that our writing can take.

-In this intimate two-part workshop, author Kristina Gaddy will lead students in examining the ways that top nonfiction and memoir writers structure their work in both conventional and unconventional ways.
-While non-traditional structures can often be complicated, sometimes with the right scaffolding, a piece actually becomes easier to write, revise, and understand.
+In this three-part class, author Kristina Gaddy will lead students to examine the ways that other top nonfiction writers structure their work in both conventional and unconventional ways.
+Sometimes, with the right scaffolding, a piece becomes easier to write, revise, and understand.

 This is a small class with just 10 seats, and every student will have a chance to discuss their own project and get feedback.